 What is Phosphorus Triiodide?

 Phosphorus Triiodide is a red solid unstable chemical compound with the formula PI3.
 Phosphorus triiodide a hexagonal red crystalline material is prepared by the direct action of iodine on white phosphorus in carbon disulfide.
-The molecule of phosphorus triiodide is pyramidal in shape with very low polarity of the phosphorus iodine bond.
+The molecule of phosphorus triiodide is pyramidal in shape with the very low polarity of the phosphorus iodine bond.
 This is consistent with the observed zero dipole moment of the compound in carbon disulfide solution.

 Other names – Triiodophosphine, Phosphorus(III) iodide